graalvm/graalvm-demos/graalpy-eval-demo/README.md

     ```python
     print ("Hello Evaluated GraalPy!")
     ```
-    then run the application again (using `mvn exec:exec`).
+    Then, run the application again (using `mvn exec:exec`).

 ## (Optional) Build and Run a Native Executable

-If you [installed GraalVM](https://www.graalvm.org/downloads/) you can build this Java-Python application into a native executable and run it.
+If you [installed GraalVM](https://www.graalvm.org/downloads/), you can build this Java-Python application into a native executable and run it.

 1. Build a native executable:
     ```bash